Azure/iotedge-lorawan-starterkit/docs/user-guide/station-authentication-modes.md

 ### Importing certificate for server authentication in LoRaWan Network Server module

-LoRaWan Network Server IoT Edge module allows to import, a certificate in 'pkcs12' format (.pfx) from disk to be used for server authentication for both LNS and CUPS endpoints.
+LoRaWan Network Server IoT Edge module allows to import a certificate in 'pkcs12' format (.pfx) to be used for server authentication for both LNS and CUPS endpoints.

 Two environment variables need to be set for making this happen: